Rutujakirad/Rutujakirad/README.md

 ---

 ## 🚀 About Me
-🔹"I work with frontend technologies, primarily React.js and UI/UX design."
+🔹 I work with frontend technologies, primarily React.js and UI/UX design.

-🔹"I have experience in building web applications with a structured approach."
+🔹 I have experience in building web applications with a structured approach.

-🔹"I also have knowledge of project management and workflow optimization."
+🔹 I also have knowledge of project management and workflow optimization.
-🔹"I have also worked with Web Components, creating reusable and modular UI elements."

 ---